Carmen-r/Inditex-Recommender/README.md

 ## STEPS 🚀

 The first steps were to make a project plan and to analyze which tools we were going to use to extract all the data, as well as to study its feasibility.

+Then after handling the tools I was going to use, I extracted all the necessary information about products of the two stores with selenium, so that when I wanted to select a white t-shirt I could have the product ID, name, price, image and URL.

+Thirdly, I used an internal inditex API through which I obtained information about the store: the store ID, latitude and longitude, street name, as well as the opening hours.

+Finally, with an internal API common to all Inditex I obtained information about the stock availability, which had data about the ID of the store, and the stock availability at that moment.